SkylineCommunications/dataminer-docs/connector-help/connector_help/Advantech_ADAM5017.md

 ## About

-The Advantech ADAM5017 driver monitors and controls an ADAM5017 device.
-The driver uses serial communication.
+The Advantech ADAM5017 connector monitors and controls an ADAM5017 device.
+The connector uses serial communication.

 ## Installation and configuration

 ### Creation

-This driver uses a serial connection and needs the following user information:
+This connector uses a serial connection and requires the following input during element creation:

 **SERIAL CONNECTION**: